Church of Our Lady of Guadalupe (Puerto Vallarta): Celebrations

 The most prominent celebration is that of Our Lady of Guadalupe.
 This is a fiesta held on the 12 December to commemorate the first apparition of her sighted by Juan Diego.
 It has been celebrated on this date every year for the past 400 years.
 Many churches, including The Church of Our Lady of Guadalupe in Puerto Vallarta, celebrate the event by setting off fireworks after the evening rosary usually for 10 days leading up to 12 December.
 Depending on the specific district there are towns that organise parades and or processions that follow altars of Lady Guadalupe carried by the faithful and include children who dress either as Juan Diego or the Virgin Mary.
 In Puerto Vallarta, the celebration trails down the cobblestone street from Juarez Street to the Church of Our Lady of Guadalupe.
 Businesses, food stands, families and religious unions form a line that occupies the celebratory laneway.
 There are commonly mariachi bands and traditional dancers involved in the festivities.
-To celebrate this event, Mexican homeowners will usually create a shrine in honour of the patron saint, covering and surrounding the memorial with flowers, candles, individual torches and other trinkets.
+To celebrate this event, Mexican homeowners will usually create a shrine in honour of the patroness saint, covering and surrounding the memorial with flowers, candles, individual torches and other trinkets.
 Catholic Christian citizens usually awake before sunrise on 12 December to sing of the virgin in local churches and cathedrals.
 This is followed by a communal feast of traditional Mexican meals such as atole and prozole which is a corn-based drink and a pork and hominy stew, both customary meals consumed on her feast day.
 This day is considered a yearly opportunity for Mexican citizens both, religious and non-religious, to celebrate their culture and faith.